FANGO11/Through-The-Wind/ThroughTheWindUpdateLog.md

-# 1.0.8 A
+# 1.0.9 A

-New Levels: Time Machine, Under The Sea
+New Levels: Paradise Of Delicacy, Plains

-New UI
+Changed Skin UI, Achievent UI, Search Level UI, Login UI

 Optimized Some Levels And UI

-Added Scroll Sensitivity (For Windows)

-Added Orientation Controll (For Android)

-Removed Resolution From Android

-Removed Nickname And Enable Nickname Settings
+Added Invisible Skin

 Fixed Some Bugs